Marketing in Travel, Hospitality and Tourism

 Principles of Business Management (II)

-This module is intended to provide knowledge on the basics of business management against the backdrop of the travel, hospitality, tourism and recreational industry.
+This module is intended to provide knowledge on the basics of business management against the backdrop of the travel, hospitality and tourism industry.
 Topics studied include the development of management thought and practice, the business environment, corporate strategy and planning, organising, job responsibilities and delegation, decision-making and the control system, leadership and managing change in an organisation.

-This module presents managerial accounting and finance concepts and explains how they apply to specific operations in the travel, hospitality, tourism and recreational industry.
+This module presents managerial accounting and finance concepts and explains how they apply to specific operations in the travel, hospitality and tourism industry.
 Fundamentals of the management accounting system and finance, including costing of products and services, the provision of both financial and non-financial services to management to enhance a firm’s competitiveness and the interpretation of the elements of the accounting system will be studied.